Grivn/normalizejson/README.md

 #### Options

-The `options` will be used to normalize the key/value in JSON documents.
+The `options` are used to normalize key-value pairs in a JSON document.

 ```go
 package normalizejson